1dv023/syllabus/examination/exam-assignment-3/README.md

 ## Assignment report
 As a complement to your code you should provide a assignment report.
 You do this by answering these below questions **in your repositories README**.
-* What is the address to your application?
+* What is the URL to your application?
 * Describe what you have done to make your application secure, both in code and when configuring your application server
-* Describe the following parts, how you are using them and what their purpose is
+* Describe the following parts, how you are using them and what their purpose is in your solution:
   * Reversed proxy
   * Process manager
   * TLS certificates
   * Environment variables
 * What differs in your application when running it in development from running it in production?
 * Which extra modules did you use in the assignment?
 Motivate the use of them and how you have make sure that they are secure enough for production
-* Have you implemented any extra features (see below)?
+* Have you implemented any extra features (see below) that could motivate a higher grade of this assignment?
 If so, describe them.
-  * If you are aiming for a higher grade here is also the chance to motivate it

 ## Extra features [optional]
 For those of you aiming for higher grades in this course there will be some suggestions of extra features that you could implement.
 * First of all - You probably have other ideas...feel free to try them
-* Implement more feature for the web client to control the issues through the application (closing issues, adding comments etc.)
+* Implement a richer web client that can control the issues through the application (closing issues, adding comments etc.).
+Think about security!
 * Add some kind of custom authentication before the user can enter the application.
 * Do a authentication through [GitHubs OAuth provider](https://developer.github.com/v3/oauth/#web-application-flow) instead of the Basic Authentication.
-This way a user could log into your applications through their OAuth credentials and see all of their own resources.
+This way a user could log into your applications through their OAuth credentials and will see all of their own resources.
   * The user could then choose what repository to watch and the server application creates the web hook through the web API.
-* Use a own certificate avoiding using "self-signed certificates"

 ## Resources
 To be able to solve the assignment you may do some reading in the documentation at GitHub.
 Here are some links: